aisingapore/Novella/README.md

 - List of items
 - Table of historical user-item interactions.

-It is beneficial if users of this repo have a working understanding of these concepts: collaborative filtering, deep learning language models, and nearest neighbours.
+It is beneficial if users of this library have a working understanding of these concepts: collaborative filtering, deep learning language models, and nearest neighbours.

 * [How it works](#how-it-works)
 * [Requirements](#requirements)